Everything you need to know about seedpaper

 There you are, with a piece of seedpaper in your hand.
 You have just given it away to your customers and now they are asking all kinds of question you have no idea about.
 Or maybe you received it from a business partner and you think it's a very nice idea, but you miss the green hands.
 No problem, we will help you out by telling exactly what you need to do to turn your seedpaper into a flower bed.

 What is seed paper?

 The paper that you have in your hands is not just paper.
 Growing paper is made from recycled material, so no trees are harmed by this paper.
 We have two variants: the 120 grams and 200 grams paper.
-The 80 gram paper consists of two thin layers of paper with seeds of flowers or herbs in between, and the 200 gram paper is handmade with the seeds already in it.
+The 120 gram paper consists of two thin layers of paper with seeds of flowers or herbs in between, and the 200 gram paper is handmade with the seeds already in it.
 Because the paper is made by hand, the thickness may differ slightly.
 You can choose between different seeds.
 Are you interested in knowing when to plant which seeds?
 Check out our calendar for sowing seed paper.